awslabs/dynamodb-shell/README.md

 # Getting Started

 Running ddbsh is as simple as executing the ddbsh command. ddbsh is written in C++ and uses the DynamoDB API through the AWS DynamoDB SDK.
+Assuming that you built it as above, and completed the install, then you should be able to run it with just this.

 ```
-$ ./ddbsh
+$ ddbsh
 ddbsh - version 0.2
 us-east-1> _
 ```